-Fig. 3.4 Photosynthesis-irradiance curve showing the relationship between gross vs net photosynthesis, limitations by "light" vs "dark" reactions.
-Here, respiration is shown as constant; in reality this is not so.
+Fig.3.4 Photosynthesis-irradiance curve showing the relationship between gross vs net photosynthesis, limitations by "light" vs "dark" reactions.
+Here, respiration is shown as constant; in reality this is not so as it will increase with increasing growth rate and/or with increasing damage repair activity.

-Note that gross photosynthesis is zero at 0 PFD, while for net photosynthesis the value is negative at 0 PFD (due to respiration), and is zero at a value of PFD termed the compensation point (Cp).
-Although in this simple description respiration is shown as a constant (there is a constant difference between gross vs net photosynthesis), in reality, respiration increases with the rate of photosynthesis as the processes of anabolism increase.
+Note that gross photosynthesis is zero at 0 PFD, while for net photosynthesis the value is negative at 0 PFD (due to respiration); it is zero at a value of PFD termed the compensation point (Cp).
+Although in this simple description respiration is shown as a constant (there is a constant difference between gross vs net photosynthesis), in reality, respiration increases with the rate of photosynthesis as processes of anabolism increase.

-In Fig. 3.4, photosynthesis is described as a C-specific term.
-Often it is described as Chl-specific, with units of C·Chl-1·time-1.
+In Fig.3.4, photosynthesis is described as a C-specific term.
+Often in the literature it is described as Chl-specific, with units of C·Chl-1·time-1.
 For growth of the biomass, the C-specific term is the important value.
 The unit of time is also important; the daily (and not hourly) rate is important for production.
 This requires accounting for darkness, when respiration continues, consuming a proportion of the C-fixed during the light period.
 Thus, while the value of Cp is an instantaneous value, for the growth of the culture what is more important is the light dose over the whole day.
 The critical day-integrated light dose will thus be higher than its Cp equivalent as measured at (for example) midday.

 During growth at different levels of irradiance, microalgae acclimate by altering their content of photopigments.
 This is photoacclimation.
 In crude terms, they become greener (to a limit, of course) when they grow with less light.
+The amount if RuBisCO also changes.
+Different microalgae show different relative changes in the value of α and the maximum rate of photosynthesis, and thus in the shape of the PE curve (Fig.3.4; Richardson et al. 1984).
 Photoacclimation occurs to balance the supply and demand for photo-generated ATP and reductant.
 Too much photosynthesis leads to damage and cell death through production of superoxide radicals.
 Too much unused capacity also represents a waste of resources in synthesis and maintenance of the photosynthetic machinery.
 As a culture grows, the cell abundance increases and so each cell is shaded from the light source by an increasing number of cells in front of it.
-This shading prompts the individual cell to make more photopigments; most obviously ChI:C increases.
-Of course as each cell does this, and given that all the cells are being constantly mixed in the bioreactor, a positive feedback rapidly develops and the pigment level in each cell rises to the maximum (ChI:C tends towards its maximum value).
+This shading prompts the individual cell to make more photopigments; most obviously Chl:C increases.
+Of course as each cell does this, and given that all the cells are being constantly mixed in the bioreactor, a positive feedback rapidly develops and the pigment level in each cell rises to the maximum (Chl:C tends towards its maximum value).

 The nutrient status impacts the form of the PE curve in various ways.
-In comparison with a nutrient-replete cell, a nutrient deplete cell will likely have the following characteristics:
+In comparison with a nutrient-replete cell, a nutrient-deplete cell will likely have the following characteristics: